Loading...

 Apple employees are told to say: "The iPhone 4 is the best we have ever shipped!"

 Law firm Kershaw, Cutter & Ratinoff LLP is apparently preparing for a class-action lawsuit against Apple and is soliciting iPhone 4 customers to contact them about its' reception issues.
-This is the same law firm that went after Facebook, Zynga, MySpace, RockYou and others for advertising scams.
+This is the same law firm that went after Facebook, Zynga, MySpace, RockYou, and others for advertising scams.
 The firm has asked: "If you recently purchased the new iPhone and have experienced poor reception quality, dropped calls and weak signals, we would like to hear from you," the Sacramento firm Kershaw, Cutter & Ratinoff LLP posted on its website.
 J.R.
 Parker, an attorney for the firm, told ABCNews.com that the firm had received hundreds of responses to its investigation notices.

-At the same time this is going on Steve Jobs is spinning his marketing and customer service teams into action to find the public perception war.
+At the same time, this is going on Steve Jobs is spinning his marketing and customer service teams into action to find the public perception war.
 Employees are told to say that the device's reception performance "is the best we have ever shipped" and that its critical antenna flaws are "a fact of life in the wireless world."
-Apples employees are told not to perform service on iPhones with these problems and instead to give customers a PR driven recitative instead.
+Apple employees are told not to perform service on iPhones with these problems and instead to give customers a PR driven recitative instead.
 Also, while some folks have reported that using a bumper case prevents contact with the antenna band and preserves reception quality, AppleCare reps are being told to not give bumper cases to disgruntled users.

 Here's the full text of the Apple employee document reported: